 When planning a siding replacement or investing in gutter protection services, your contractor may use technical lingo that you don’t understand, which can make the process confusing.
-Today, Lask Roofing provides an overview of common siding terms that you should know.
+Today, Lask Exterior Solutions, LLC provides an overview of common siding terms that you should know.

 This is a flat material installed on the face of your home.
 It’s applied between the siding and the studs, or over the wall surface.
 This is to provide an even surface for installing vinyl siding.